alexcarpenter/alexcarpenter-11ty/src/posts/2018-08-21-css-grid-center.md

 ---
 title: Center an element with CSS Grid
-summary: Here it is, two lines of CSS to center an element within its parent.
+description: Here it is, two lines of CSS to center an element within its parent.
 tags:
   - CSS
 ---